heptarch/heptarch.github.io/drafts/demon.md

  Temple-Nugent-Brydges-Chandos-Grenville stands in his old LPDC office, empty but for a chestnut bureau and a box of yellowing reports.
 Through the window, he can see the twin giants of Westminster towering over Dean's Yard.
-He has that air of distraction and regret that so often hovers about men of station;
+He has that air of abstraction and regret that so often hovers about men of station;
  he has just learned from Disraeli that he will govern Madras.
- Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh depending on his humour.
- And in whose service each of us must, from time to time, be implicated.
+ Luck never seemed to him personified by a Lady, but rather a profligate and wastrel Lord, who giveth or taketh depending on his humour, and in whose service each of us must, from time to time, be implicated.

 Miss Watson enters; the Duke
 continues to gaze at Hawksmoor's giants.
 "Ellen, come in.
 You know,